Stephen R. Clark: Federal judicial service

 On April 10, 2018, President Donald Trump announced his intent to nominate Clark to serve as a United States District Judge of the United States District Court for the Eastern District of Missouri.
 On April 12, 2018, his nomination was sent to the Senate.
 He was nominated to the seat vacated by Judge Carol E. Jackson, who retired on August 31, 2017.
 On July 11, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.
 On September 13, 2018, his nomination was reported out of committee by an 11–10 vote.
 Democrats opposed his nomination due to Clark's positions on abortion and LGBT rights.

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 23, 2019, President Trump announced his intent to renominate Clark for a federal judgeship.
 His nomination was sent to the Senate later that day.
 On February 7, 2019, his nomination was reported out of committee by a 12–10 vote.
 On May 21, 2019, the Senate invoked cloture on his nomination by a 53–45 vote.
 On May 22, 2019, his nomination was confirmed by a 53–45 vote.
 He received his judicial commission on June 12, 2019.
 He was sworn in on June 14, 2019.
 He became chief judge on December 16, 2022.

+On September 8, 2026, Clark ruled in favor of Republican Bob Onder and two voters in concluding that Missouri must use a 2025 map in the mid-term election.
+Clark's ruling at the time was in tension with a separate, unanimous ruling from the Missouri Supreme Court, which held the Missouri Secretary of State in contempt for refusing to use a 2022 legislative map for the 2026 midterm.
+On September 10, 2026, the US Supreme Court temporarily stayed Clark's order pending resolution by the U.S. Court of Appeals for the Eighth Circuit, which affirmed Clark on September 21, 2026.
+On September 25, 2026, the U.S. Supreme Court again stayed Clark's ruling.